 First published April 2010 | It has never been more important to turn your brand into a service.
 Jaded, time-poor, pragmatic consumers yearn for service and care, while the mobile online revolution (it's finally, truly here!) makes it possible to offer uber-relevant services to consumers anywhere, anytime.
 Basically, if you're going to embrace one big consumer trend this year, please let it be BRAND BUTLERS!

 While we introduced BRAND BUTLERS a few years ago as a promising, emerging trend, we believe that now is the time to go all out on 'serving is the new selling', including this dedicated Trend Briefing.
+First, a definition:

 BRAND BUTLERS | With pragmatic, convenience-loving consumers enjoying instant access to an ever-growing number of supporting services and tools (both offline and online), brands urgently need to hone their 'butlering skills'*, focusing on assisting consumers to make the most of their daily lives, versus the old model of selling them a lifestyle if not identity.